It’s common to worry about the future or relive the past and forget to pay attention to what’s happening in front of us now.

 To Begin, You Must First Let Go

-You really have no control over the future.
-You can plan and prepare as much as you like–and you should–but at a certain point you HAVE to take a step back and say, “I’ve done everything I can and know.”
+You have no control over the future.
+You can plan and prepare as much as you like–and you should–but at a certain point you have to take a step back and say, “I’ve done everything I can and know.”

-Finally, during my fellowship I changed my rhetoric.
-Instead of saying “what if”, I started saying “I’m going to”.
+Finally, during my fellowship, instead of saying, “what if,” I started saying, “I’m going to.”
 If any self-doubt crept in, I would remember all the times in the past that I had success.
-Once I established some positive memories, I’d let go of worrying about my upcoming cases with the idea that I was “ready”.
+Once I established some positive memories, I’d let go of worrying about my upcoming cases with the idea that I was “ready.”

 On that note…

-A big part of being able to take things as they come and be present, I think, is also just trusting yourself.
+A big part of being present is also just trusting yourself.
 Have faith in your ability to handle your own life and job; have faith in your ability to make the right decisions for you and your situation.